0x142857/nk/README.md

 ## node-kit is also known as nk

-nk is to help newbies learn to craft a small but functional web app using :
+nk is to help newbies learn to craft a small web app but with a complete set of functions by using :

 - Express.js
 - Jade template engine